Leyla Achba: Life

 Leyla Achba was born on 10 August 1898 in Achba Mansion, Horhor, Istanbul.
 She was a member of the Abkhazian princely family, Anchabadze, which had emigrated to Istanbul during the Russo-Turkish War (1877–78).
 Her father was Prince Mehmed Refik Bey Achba, and her mother was Princess Mahşeref Hanım Emkhaa, daughter of Prince Osman Bey Emukhvari and Princess Hesna Hanım Çaabalurhva.

 She had three elder siblings, two brothers, Ahmed Bey, and Rifat Kemaleddin Bey, and a sister, Emine Nurbanu Hanım, and a younger sister, Feride Hanım.
 She was a paternal great-grandniece of Verdicenan Kadın, a wife of Sultan Abdulmejid I. She was also a maternal niece of Peyveste Hanım, and a paternal cousin of Fatma Pesend Hanım, both wives of Sultan Abdul Hamid II.

 Her paternal grandmother Ayşe Kemalifer Dziapş-Ipa was the sister of Dürrünev Kadın who was the Senior Consort of Sultan Abdulaziz.
 Her sister, Nurbanu renamed Hidayet Hanım married Şehzade Mehmed Burhaneddin, son of Sultan Abdülhamid II.
-Her cousins Nazikeda Kadın was the wife of Sultan Mehmed VI and Iryale Hanım was a consort of Şehzade Mehmed Selim, son of Sultan Abdülhamid II.
+Her cousin Nazikeda Kadın was the wife of Sultan Mehmed VI and another cousin Iryale Hanım was a consort of Şehzade Mehmed Selim, son of Sultan Abdülhamid II.
 Her cousin Princess Mihri Müşfik Hanım was the first female artist in Turkey.

 Leyla was educated privately.
 She could speak French and English fluently, and had a penchant for music.

 In 1916, she was engaged to Prince Hüseyin Inalipa.
 The marriage was supposed to take place two years later on 23 July 1918.
 However, the marriage didn't take place because of Hüseyin's death twenty days earlier.

 In 1919 she entered court service, alongside some of her relatives.
-Here, her name according to the custom of the Ottoman court was changed to Gülefşan.
+Here, her name was changed to Gülefşan, in accordance with the custom of the Ottoman court.
 She then became fifth lady-in-waiting to Nazikeda Kadın.
-She served Nazikeda until she, and the rest of Sultan's family were sent to exile in 1924.
+She served Nazikeda until she, and the rest of Sultan's family were exiled in 1924.